singhAmandeep007/react-vite-boilerplate/README.md

 ```

 2. There are README files which contain simple descriptions about how the different directories in the accompanying folder structure may be used.
-As an example check out the [recommended component organizational structure](src/components/README.md) as well as the [recommended folder structure](src/features/README.md).
+As an example check out the [recommended component organizational structure](src/components/README.md).

 ## Testing